|

 took several big leaps forward in New York CIty in the 1950s-60s.
 The

-Mambo Club.
-From the early 1970's onward, the dance/music was re-named
+the early 1970's onward, the dance/music was re-named SALSA,

-SALSA, and this re-naming gradually became standard worldwide
+and this re-naming gradually became standard worldwide - same dance,

-- same dance, different names (more on this later).
-Many Cubans
+different names (more on this later).
+Many Cuban composers today

 where Voodoo is the main religion.